keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/_index.md

 ---
-title: Getting started with Keptn
+title: Getting started with Keptn Observability
-description: Get started with Keptn
+description: Get started with Keptn Observability
 weight: 20
 ---

+Keptn provides sophisticated observability features that enhance your existing cloud-native deployment environment.
-Keptn works whether or not you use a GitOps strategy.
+These features are useful whether or not you use a GitOps strategy.

 The following is an imperative walkthrough.

 ## Prerequisites